Gröna Lund

 Gröna Lund (/sv/, lit.
 'Green Grove'), or colloquially Grönan (/sv/), is an amusement park in Stockholm, Sweden.
-Located on the seaward side of Djurgården Island, it is relatively small compared to other amusement parks, mainly because of its central location, which limits expansion.
-The 3.8 ha amusement park has over 30 attractions and is a popular venue for concerts in the summer.
-It was founded in 1883 by Jacob Schultheis.
+Located on the seaward side of Djurgården, it is 3.8 ha in size, relatively small compared to other amusement parks, mainly because of its central location, which limits expansion.
+The park has over 30 attractions and is a popular venue for concerts in the summer with its three event venues.
+It was founded in 1883 by Jacob Schultheis and is the first and oldest amusement park in the country.

 History

-Gröna Lund's roots are in the 1880s, making it Sweden's oldest amusement park.
-However the area has been used for similar purposes since the early 18th century.
-In 1883, a German by the name of Jacob Schultheis rented the area to erect "carousels and other amusements".
-Until 2001, descendants of Schultheis ran Gröna Lund.
-Before the amusement park came into being, Gröna Lund was the name of a small park.
+The area has been used for amusement purposes since the early 18th century.
+In 1883, a German man by the name of Jacob Schultheis rented the area to erect "carousels and other amusements", at which point it became known as Gröna Lund.
+Until 2001, descendants of Schultheis owned Gröna Lund.
+Since 2006, the park has been owned by Parks & Resorts Scandinavia AB, which also owns Kolmården Wildlife Park and Skara Sommarland.